Semistable periods of finite slope families: Abstract

 \section{Abstract}

-We make use of the notion finite slope families to encode the local properties of the $p$-adic families of Galois representations in appeared in the work of Harris, Lan, Taylor and Thorne on the construction of Galois representations for (non-self dual) regular algebraic cuspidal automorphic representations of $\mathrm{GL}(n)$ over CM fields \cite{HLTT}; this generalizes the original definition of finite slope families given by Skinner-Urban in their ICM talk \cite{SU06}.
+We introduce the notion of finite slope families to encode the local properties of the $p$-adic families of Galois representations appearing in the work of Harris, Lan, Taylor and Thorne on the construction of Galois representations for (non-self dual) regular algebraic cuspidal automorphic representations of $\mathrm{GL}(n)$ over CM fields.
 Our main result is to prove the analytic continuation of semi-stable (and crystalline) periods for such families.
-This provides a necessary ingredient to Skinner-Urban's ICM program, and will be applied to verify the geometric properties of the Galois representations constructed in \cite{HLTT}.